jjg/wp2evernote/README.md

 Be warned, this script is very primative at this stage.
 Someday it will do a better job, unless someone else writes something better, then I'll probably just use that instead ;)

+#####Dependencies:#####

+From commit 023f8f7a9e8044e03bc51be7dec77e38cc20f1b4 [Beautifulsoup](http://www.crummy.com/software/BeautifulSoup/) is needed as dependency in order to grab and upload images from your old Wordpress site to Postach.io.

 ###Useage:###

      wp2evernote <token> <wordpress export.xml> <starting post> <ending post>